sharvil/api-docs/README.md

 # API Documentation
 A beautiful, lightweight, offline documentation browser for Atom.
-Place your cursor on the phrase you want to search for and press `ctrl+d` to search.
+Place your cursor on the phrase you want to search for and press `ctrl+alt+d` to search.

 ![api-docs demo](http://i.imgur.com/mQ0TFWr.gif)